Click here to return to Home Page

 [ABOVE] Two trade plate designs used by Samuel Fox on the backs of his cdvs between 1862 and 1867.

 Charles Joseph Wright ( born c1823 ) began his working career in Worthing as a tobacconist.
 Born in London around 1823, Charles Joseph Wright was running a tobacconist shop at No.3 South Street, Worthing from around 1850.
 Charles Wright's wife Mary was an "embroideress" by trade and in the late 1850s a '"Berlin Wool Repository" had been added to his business premises in South Street.
-By 1859, C. J. Wright had established a photographic studio at 3, South Street.
-In the 1861 Census, Charles J. Wright gives his occupation as "Photographer & Tobacconist", but as the years went on, the production of photographic portraits became the main source of income.
+By 1859, C. J. Wright had established a photographic studio at 3 South Street, Worthing.
+In the 1861 Census, Charles J. Wright gives his occupation as "Photographer & Tobacconist", but as the years went on, the production of photographic portraits became his main source of income.
 Forty years later, in 1901, Charles Wright informed the census enumerator that he was a "Retired Photographer", aged 78.

-[ABOVE] An early carte-de-visite portrait by Charles Joseph Wright of Worthing (c1862) Wright's early portraits do not feature the elaborate painted backdrops he used in the mid 1860s.
+[ABOVE] An early carte-de-visite portrait by Charles Joseph Wright of Worthing (c1862).
+Wright's early portraits do not feature the elaborate painted backdrops he used in the mid 1860s.

 [ABOVE] Two trade plate designs used by C. J. Wright on the backs of his carte-de-visite portraits between 1862 and 1870.

-Richard Blair ( born 1837, Worthing ) is not recorded as a photographer in Worthing until his listing under the heading of Photographic Artists in a Sussex trade directory of 1862.
+Richard Blair ( born 1837, Worthing ) is not recorded as a photographer in Worthing until his listing under the heading of "Photographic Artists" in a Sussex trade directory of 1862.
 Richard Blair operated a photographic studio in South Street, Worthing for the next eight years.
 In 1870, Blair opened a new studio at 2 Montague Street, Worthing.

 [ABOVE] Two trade plate designs used by Richard Blair on the backs of his cdvs between 1862 and 1870.